 What are Tmpin0, Tmpin1, and Tmpin2 in HWMonitor?

 The motherboard is the primary source from where HWMonitor gathers data.
-The chip provides the values reported for voltages, temperatures.
-The TMPIN0 is the CPU socket temp, TMPIN1 is an ambient motherboard temperature sensor, and fan sensors, TMPIN2 is for chipset denoting southbridge or northbridge.
+The chip provides the values reported for voltages, and temperatures.
+The TMPIN0 is the CPU socket temp, TMPIN1 is an ambient motherboard temperature sensor and fan sensors, and TMPIN2 is for chipset denoting southbridge or northbridge.

 What is HWMonitor CPU package temp?

 The package temp is considered to be the core temp around the pin and die.
-It is the most accurate temp reading.
+It is the most accurate temperature reading.